Cases And Verdicts

 Our client slipped on ice leading to the building where she worked, falling and injuring her back.
 Although she previously sustained a back injury in an automobile accident two years before, her fall severely aggravated her back condition and caused her to seek additional treatment.
-It was discovered that she sustained a herniated disc in her back.
+It was discovered that she sustained a herniated disk in her back.
 A lawsuit was filed on her behalf and the case was settled for $75,000.

-Pedestrian Accident; arbitration award $1,000,000
+Pedestrian accident; arbitration award $1,000,000

-While crossing the street after visiting a hospital, our client was struck by a hit and run driver and thrown approximately 15 feet in the air over another car.
-Her severely broken leg required surgical implanting of pins and screws which resulted in the shortening of her leg by several inches.
+While crossing the street after visiting a hospital, our client was struck by a hit-and-run driver and thrown approximately 15 feet in the air over another car.
+Her severely broken leg required surgical implanting of pins and screws, which resulted in the shortening of her leg by several inches.
 She incurred $100,000 in medical bills and was out of work for six months.
 Fortunately, because our client had uninsured motorist coverage, she was able to make a claim against her own insurance company.
 An arbitration panel awarded her $1,000,000.

-Bicycle - Car accident; settlement $1,400,000
+Bicycle-car accident; settlement $1,400,000

 Our client was a young child who darted out from a street and was struck by a car that was speeding, resulting in severe brain damage.
 Evidence was developed of the continuing cost of care of the child.
 The case settled just before jury selection.